Patch

 patch.viz.waterfall(show=True, scale=0.2);

-Because patches should be treated as immutable objects, you can’t just modify them with normal item assignment.
-There are a few methods that return new patches with modifications, however, that are functionally the same.
+Because patches should be treated as immutable objects, they can’t be modified with normal attribute assignment.
+However, DASCore provides several methods that return new patches with modifications.

 import dascore as dc